Multi-Material and Multi-Color Printing

 Seam placement

-Swaps amplify seam visibility; forcing seams to a controlled edge often looks better than “random” seams spread across a face.
+Tool changes make seams more obvious; forcing seams onto a controlled edge usually looks better than scattering them across a face.

 Common pairing guidance (typical behavior)